jacobrobertsbaca/bcode/HOSTING.md

 );
 ```

+You should enable RLS on the `rooms` and `updates` tables so that clients cannot make arbitrary changes to them.
+Beyond enabling RLS, you do not need to add RLS policies to the tables because all modifications will be performed through a privileged Supabase client that bypasses any RLS policies.

 ### Auth

 You must [enable Github as an auth provider](https://supabase.com/dashboard/project/_/auth/providers) within Supabase to allow users to log in.
 You can do this by following the [Supabase guide for setting up Github OAuth](https://supabase.com/docs/guides/auth/social-login/auth-github), which explains the steps required to register an OAuth application with Github.